waynethompsonjr/bootstrap-portfolio-project/README.md

 | 1 | This is the first step in the build process. |
 | 2 | Now do this second step. |
 | 3 | Pay **special** ***attention*** to *this* **last _step_**. |

+## Limitations

+- :no_entry_sign: **Working forms**
+    - :pushpin: Though the first iteration of the website was built to be responsive, with a mobile-first philosophy, it currently lacks many interactive features commonly found in modern webpages.
+It is a static website and the form fields are not functioning yet.
+The form's do not have the capability to capture, store, or retrieve data from users yet.